-There are various types of platform business models, and usually two sides: a supply and demand side.
-Kicking off the interactions between those two sides and keeping those interactions smooth is a crucial element for a platform business model success.
+A platform business model generates value by enabling interactions between people, groups, and users by leveraging network effects.
+Platform business models usually comprise two sides: supply and demand.
+Kicking off the interactions between those two sides is one of the crucial elements for a platform business model success.

 From products to interactions

 In a platform business model, an organization moves from offering a product to creating an ecosystem for those interactions to take place.

 From connections to transactions

 A platform also makes it easy for people to transact.
-For instance, if I get to, I will find a variety of products, anything from books to music, apparel and more.
+For instance, if I get to, I will find a variety of products, anything from books to music, apparel, and more.

 Amazon Flywheel or Virtuous Cycle enables third-party stores to feature their inventory within Amazon fulfillment centers that become part of programs like Amazon Prime, which makes them eligible for one-day delivery.